aakashns/jshtml/README.md

 ];
 ```

-Non-string values are handled as follows while rendering:
+Non-string attribute values are handled as follows while rendering:

 - Boolean attributes (like `disabled`) will be included if set to true `true`, and omitted if `false`
 - Attributes with `null` and `undefined` values are omitted